One of the secrets of most successful small businesses is running paid ads as part of their business promotion strategy.

 TikTok, whether you have 10 or 10,000 followers, uses a proprietary discovery algorithm to help your videos go viral.

 It helps businesses to upscale their social media presence and accelerate their growth.
-SendAFriend, for example, grew to $5 million in two years thanks to their TikTok marketing strategy.
+SendAFriend, for example, grew to $5 million in two years thanks to its TikTok marketing strategy.
 TikTok is an excellent tool for raising brand awareness.

 Start a YouTube channel.